replicatedhq/replicated-docs/docs/enterprise/updating-licenses.md

 To change a community license to a paid license:

 1. In the License tab of the admin console, click **Change license**.
-1. In the dialog, upload the new, paid license file that you received from your vendor.
+1. In the dialog, upload the new license file that you received from your vendor.